A New NationCore Exhibition

 The Revolution's Veterans

-Come face-to-face with America’s first “greatest generation” through their photographs.
+Come face-to-face with America’s Revolutionary generation through their photographs.
 Many veterans suffered after the war, as the new nation neglected their war heroes.
 The last known Revolutionary War veterans died shortly after the Civil War, still many had their photograph taken.

 Symbols of the American Republic

 In the 1760s, American homes and public places were filled with objects that bore images of King George III, the royal coat of arms, and British military heroes.
 By the 1790s, the same kinds of objects displayed symbols of the new American republic and its heroes.
 View original artifacts bearing early symbols of the United States of America, including the “Federal Eagle” — derived from the Great Seal of 1782 — and Revolutionary leaders.
 The most popular — George Washington — replaced George III on tavern signs, drinking mugs, and water buckets.